Apricot Jam With the Last of the Season’s Fruit

 The apricot season runs from December to February, so it is officially over now, but if you are lucky, you can get some end-of-season bounty and turn it into jam so you can have that apricot taste in the middle of winter.

-While I love making jam, I do not always want all of that added sugar.
+While I love making jam, I don’t always want all that added sugar.
 With 1.7 million diabetics in Australia (Diabetes Australia), we probably can all agree that the amount of sugar added to make a traditional jam is not a good idea.
 That is why I wrote my book, Sugar-Free Home Preserving, which is now available in stores.

-This recipe makes five 250 ml jars.
+This recipe yields five 250ml jars.
 You get to choose the sweetener you wish to use.
-You can use sugar if you want to, but use way less, or choose an alternative sweetener.
-The key is that you have to use Low Methylester Pectin, which is different from regular pectin, and the one you must have to make sugar-free or low-sugar jams.
-It does not need sugar to set as regular pectin does.
-It needs calcium, which comes in the packet.
+You can use sugar if you prefer, but use it sparingly, or opt for an alternative sweetener.
+The key is that you must use Low Methylester Pectin, which is different from regular pectin and is the type required to make sugar-free or low-sugar jams.
+It does not require sugar to set, unlike regular pectin.
+It requires calcium, which is included in the packet.

 Ingredients: